-JavaScript detections · Cloudflare Bot Management docs
+JavaScript detections

 For Free customers (Bot Fight Mode), JavaScript detections are automatically enabled and cannot be disabled.

 For all other customers (Super Bot Fight Mode and Bot Management for Enterprise), JavaScript detections are optional.
-To adjust your settings, go to Firewall > Bots.
+To adjust your settings, go to Security > Bots.

-For more details on how to set up bot protection, see Get started.
+For more details on how to set up bot protection, see Get started .

 Considerations